MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 For example, a manager’s approval might be required before a return is posted.
 You can set up a process hold called Manager Approval, assign a password and apply it to all return documents.
 Once the process hold is applied, you must enter the password before the return can be posted.

 > [!NOTE]
 > You can’t assign process holds until you’ve set them up using the Sales Process Holds Setup window.
-For more information, see Setting up process holds on page 22.
+For more information, see Setting up process holds.

 For more information about assigning a process hold to an individual document, see *Assigning process holds to a document* on page 195.